CharlyCast/Binary-decision-diagram/README.md

 + The decision tree module
 + The binary decision diagram module

-The whole module is parametrised by a module that should defina type following the signature
+The whole module is parametrised by a module that should defin a type following the signature

 ``` Ocaml
 module type Type = sig